TV Fronteira Paulista: Technical information

 TV Fronteira Paulista started its digital broadcasts on December 6, 2010, on UHF channel 31 for Presidente Prudente and additional ten nearby cities.
-Its local programs started being produced in high definition on March 29, 2018, one day after the date initially foreseen in ANATEL's official schedule for the analog shutdown, which was postponed.
+Its local programs started being produced in high definition on 29 March 2018, one day after the date initially foreseen in ANATEL's official schedule for the analog shutdown, which was postponed.

 Analog-to-digital conversion

-Based on the federal decree transitioning Brazilian TV stations from analog to digital signals, TV Fronteira Paulista, as well as the other stations in Presidente Prudente, ceased broadcasting on VHF channel 13 on April 18, 2018, following the official ANATEL roadmap.
+Based on the federal decree transitioning Brazilian TV stations from analoueg to digital signals, TV Fronteira Paulista, as well as the other stations in Presidente Prudente, ceased broadcasting on VHF channel 13 on 18 April 2018, following the official ANATEL roadmap.